 “I always appreciate when professors bring in people from industry or government,” said Ana Telleria, a senior agricultural economics and management major from Falls Church, Virginia.
 “You get to see what goes on outside of Virginia Tech, where most of us will likely start our career.
 It gives us a window into the outside world and a chance to explore different career options.”

-Through Counselor Kojima’s visit, students were given a glimpse into the life of a trade diplomat and wealth of knowledge into Japanese agriculture and trade issues.
+Through Counselor Kojima’s visit, students were given a glimpse into the life of a trade diplomat and a wealth of knowledge into Japanese agriculture and trade issues.

-The College of Agriculture and Life Sciences’ Center for Agricultural Trade co-hosted Counselor Kojima and held a small group meeting for graduate students and some undergraduates with a particular interest in international trade relations and trade agreements.
+The College of Agriculture and Life Sciences’ Center for Agricultural Trade co-hosted Counselor Kojima and held a small group meeting for graduate students and some undergraduates with particular interest in international trade relations and trade agreements.
 One such student, Joan Barringer, a junior Applied Economic Management major from Fredericksburg, Virginia joined Counselor Kojima for the small group discussion.

 “I’ve been interested in trade since high school,” said Barringer.
 “So it’s really cool to see it come to life like this.
 I’ve learned so much about trade since coming to Virginia Tech through classes and experiences like this.”